The first time I laid eyes on Italy’s beautiful Cinque Terre, I began giggling like a maniac.

 Levanto is also closely linked to Cinque Terre’s villages by train.
 One of the awesome activities you can try here is a pesto making class, learning to make some Genoese pesto from scratch.
 AKA the subtle art of making all your friends jealous.
 Click here to check prices and availability.

 If you want to get out on the water, I have spotted plenty of kayak rentals in Vernazza, Monterosso al Mare and Riomaggiore.
-Those feeling especially adventurous can even book a 5 hour kayaking tour from Monterosso!
+Those feeling especially adventurous can even book kayaking tour from Monterosso!

 Rent a boat